Complete Guide to Removing Ghost Devices and Orphaned Drivers in Windows

 5. Now, all devices that aren't present appear in gray: these are the famous ghost devices.
 Many of them may be associated with USB devices, network cards, printers, disks, etc.

-To get rid of the grayed-out devices, right-click on each one you want to remove and press "uninstall«.
-Double-check the name before deleting it, especially if you work in environments where some devices may be temporarily offline.
+To remove the grayed-out devices, right-click on each one you want to delete and select " Uninstall ."
+Double-check its name before deleting it, especially if you work in environments where some devices may be temporarily offline.

 Issues to consider